aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = contains_character(data, "id", ".", 1)

-This is the function used in this example.
-The inputs are data, name of the column, the character we want to check and 1 is the expected count
+This is the function used in this example `contains_character(df, "column", "string", int)`.
+The inputs are data, name of the column, the character we want to check and 1 is the expected count The check performed here is to if the the id contains "." .

-    contains_character(df, "column", "string", int)

-The check performed here is to if the the id contains "." .
 The output will be 1 because the "id" column contains "."